Table of Contents

 What is the EI premium rate for 2025?

-The EI premium rate for 2025 is $1.64 per $100 of insurable earnings for employees.
+The EI premium rate is $1.64 per $100 of insurable earnings for employees.
 Employers contribute 1.4 times the employee rate.

 Is the one-week waiting period for EI benefits still in place?